 After decades of observing this plane, I finally picked one up myself.
 The photos make it look like a small plane, but it is significantly larger than the 3″ and 4″ Continental ‘block’ planes.
 It is a bevel down plane.

-Both of the small iron planes shown below were found in the department of the Lot, France, and they share some similar features: 1. the bed and heel area are covered by a sheet of iron rather than being open.
+Both of the small iron planes shown below were found in the department of the Lot, in the Midi-Pyrénées region of France, and they share some similar features: 1. the bed and heel area are covered by a sheet of iron rather than being open.
 2. the bridges were designed to have a screw threaded through in order to tighten and secure the wedge.
 3. both planes have a front flange and rolled front tote.

 Early Mitre Planes